-12 Foods To Eat When You Have Period Cramps
+12 Foods To Eat When You Have Cramps

 Anyone who has ever experienced PMS before knows that cramps are real, and they can be terrible.
-But before you go ahead and grab some ibuprofen, consider grabbing a snack instead — there are foods to eat when you have period cramps that will actually make your life so much easier.
+But before you go ahead and grab some ibuprofen, consider grabbing a snack, too — there are foods to eat when you have period cramps that will actually make your life so much easier.

 You know how it goes.
 Every month, that one week rolls around and after feeling bloated for a few days, the cramps set in and all you want to do is either eat everything in sight, or simply rip your uterus out completely.
 It’s not always a pretty picture, and we seriously don’t get enough accolades for surviving the roller coaster that is having a period.
 As much as many of us want to assuage our cramps with pizza and wine, those foods really aren’t helping you eat your way to comfort.
 If anything, they’re actually making your cramps worse.
 Yikes.

 Do you ever wonder why you crave chocolate around your period?
 Your body knows what it’s doing when that craving sets in.
-Dark chocolate is the healthier option, plus it’ll relax your muscles and keep you happier than all that junk food ever will.
+Dark chocolate is full of antioxidants that can help your body's inflammatory response fend off the dreaded cramps.

-There are vitamins in pineapples that actually relax your muscles to combat the cramps, plus this fruit has the added bonus of boosting your mood.
+There are vitamins and enzymes in pineapples that actually relax your muscles to combat the cramps, plus this fruit has the added bonus of boosting your mood.

 This fish is rich in omega 3s and vitamin D, which both help to fight those painful cramps just like an anti-inflammatory would.